kubernetes/kubernetes/docs/devel/api_changes.md

 In short, the expected API evolution is as follows:

-* `extensions/v1alpha1` ->
 * `newapigroup/v1alpha1` -> ... -> `newapigroup/v1alphaN` ->
 * `newapigroup/v1beta1` -> ... -> `newapigroup/v1betaN` ->
 * `newapigroup/v1` ->
 * `newapigroup/v2alpha1` -> ...

-While in extensions we have no obligation to move forward with the API at all and may delete or break it at any time.
+While in alpha we expect--but have no obligation--to move forward with the API at all.
+In any case, we may break it.

-While in alpha we expect to move forward with it, but may break it.

 Once in beta we will preserve forward compatibility, but may introduce new versions and delete old ones.